Canadian siblings born four months early set record as the world's most premature twins

 The earlier a baby is born, the higher the risk of death or serious disability, the US Centers for Disease Control and Prevention says.
 Babies born preterm, before 37 weeks gestation, can have breathing issues, digestive problems and brain bleeds.
 Development challenges and delays can also last a lifetime.

-The problems can be especially severe for micropreemies, those born before 26 weeks gestation who weigh less than 26 ounces.
+The problems can be especially severe for micropreemies, those born before 26 weeks gestation and weigh less than 26 ounces.

 Research has found that infants born at 22 weeks who get active medical treatment have survival rates of 25% to 50%, according to a 2019 study.